nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 ## CFDE Program goals and objectives <a name="cfde-goals"></a>

-The following four goals may be added to [use case file yaml header](#use-case-files) if appropriate, for example, this is the beginning of the yaml header for the Researcher Browse and Filter use case:
+The following four goals may be added to the [use case file yaml header](#use-case-files) if appropriate.
+For example, this is the beginning of the yaml header for the "Researcher Browse and Filter" use case:

 ```
 ---